VlaSs0496/VlaSs0496/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Java and Kotlin applications development and unit testing.
+- 🔭 &nbsp; I’m currently learning Java and Kotlin applications development.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying systems engineering at the University of San Buenaventura, in Cali, Colombia.
 - 💼 &nbsp; Back-end developer and soon Mobile Developer too.